appleboy/docker-backup-database/README.md

 ### Schedule Section

 * TIME_SCHEDULE - You may use one of several pre-defined schedules in place of a cron expression.
-* TIME_LOCATION - By default, all interpretation and scheduling is done in the machine's local time zone (time.Local).
+* TIME_LOCATION - By default, all interpretation and scheduling is done in the machine's local time zone.
 You can specify a different time zone on construction.